kiranaananda/portfolio/_posts/2021-04-03-instaloader.md

 **Final Leg**

-It was the time to put researcher worked on content analysis: categorizing the post (could put judgement by either picture, caption, or both) to make the data quantifiable.
-I categorized it based on definition in our database categories along with
+It was time to put the researcher to work on content analysis: categorizing the post (by either picture, caption, or both) to make the data quantifiable.
+I categorized it based on the definition in our database categories, along with
 -	Engagement: product display
 -	Engagement: education
 -	Engagement: game
-Later on, I extracted it to Google Studio and created editable dashboard to count the number of interaction by time, brand campaign, category promoted, post per timeframe, and engagement rate.
-There should be a more advanced method that can be used by involving Artificial Intelligence Research Team to replace manual content analysis.
-However, due to post range is very dynamic to relatedness between engagement and single product, hence not it is not being pursued at the moment.
+Later on, I extracted it to Google Studio and created an editable dashboard to count the number of interactions by time, brand campaign, category promoted, post per timeframe, and engagement rate.
+There should be a more advanced method that can be used by involving the Artificial Intelligence Research Team to replace manual content analysis.
+However, due to the fact that the post range is very dynamic due to the high relatedness between engagement and single products, it is not being pursued at the moment.